mivade/cfbrank/README.rst

 .. _NCAA: http://www.ncaa.org/wps/wcm/connect/public/NCAA/Resources/Stats/Football/index.html
 .. _cfbstats.com: http://www.cfbstats.com/blog/college-football-data/

-.. [#] Alas, sometimes a team has no choice but to schedule an FCS
-       team if, for example, an FBS opponent cancels on them last minute.
-There is really no good way to account for this, and so scheduling an FCS team still hurts the scheduler.
 .. [#] One complication is that not all teams play the same number of
        games.
 The base 12 game schedule is standard, but the "Hawaii Rule" allows teams playing at Hawaii to schedule a 13th regular